 The Board Directors nominate and are accepted at the Association’s Annual General Meeting.
 They assume responsibility for the governance and strategic direction of the Association ensuring that it is meeting its Constitutional requirements.

-As a Company Limited by Guarantee AHPA is required to comply with the requirements of the Australian Securities and Investments (ASIC) Commission as well as those of the Australian Charities and Not-for-Profits Commission (ACNC).
+As a Company Limited by Guarantee AHPA is required to comply with the requirements of the Australian Securities and Investments Commission (ASIC) as well as those of the Australian Charities and Not-for-Profits Commission (ACNC).
 The trademark “AHPA®” was registered in Australia by the Australian Health Promotion Association in 2009 (1314173; Class 35- Association services being the promotion of the interests of members of the association).

-Board Committees and Working Groups
+Committees and Groups

 History of AHPA